heatherleonardd/titkok_dance_analysis/README.md

 ### Step 7 - Research Questions

+- research_questions_step7
+  - Use of graphs, regressions and ANOVA.

-1. When videos have the same soundtrack, do videos with dance routines receive more engagement?
+**1. When videos have the same soundtrack, do videos with dance routines receive more engagement?**

+- Generally, yes on average.

-    a) Does the answer change as the number of people following an account changes?
+    **a) Does the answer change as the number of people following an account changes?**
+    - No, the amount of followers usually increases likes for both dancing and non dancing videos.

 2. Do videos with multiple dancers perform better or worse than those with one dancer?

-- research_questions_step7
+- No, they perform similarly.

 ## Future Work